 Planning and Research are Key for Budget Travel

 When planning budget travel don’t just walk into your local travel agent and ask for the cheapest deal.
 The best they can probably do is to only give you THEIR cheapest deal.
 The way to save money is to do the leg work yourself.
 Sure, you can then ask the travel agent to book if you prefer, but you need to do some research to find out if you really are getting a good deal.

 This will also mean that if something goes wrong (like my Taj Mahal disaster), thanks to your research you will be aware of the prices and alternatives to be able to sort it out without having to pay exorbitantly to do so.
 In times of stress, we will often agree to whatever option and price is thrown at us, especially if we don’t know what the actual price should be.

-Another way I research is by asking locals once I arrive how much I should expect to pay for certain things.
+Another way I research budget travel is by asking locals once I arrive how much I should expect to pay for certain things.
 The people at your accommodation are a great source of this information, but also be aware of them trying to get you to go to their cousin’s friend’s next-door neighbour’s shop, restaurant or tour – there could be a kickback.

 Learn Travel Hacking